-For the ACM-only condensed financial information, ACM records its investments in its subsidiaries under the equity method of accounting as prescribed in FASB ASC Topic 323, Investment - Equity Method and Joint Ventures.
-ACM's investments in subsidiaries are stated at cost plus its equity interest in undistributed earnings of subsidiaries less impairment loss, if any, since inception, and are presented on its condensed balance sheet as "Investments in unconsolidated subsidiaries" and ACM's share of the subsidiaries' income or loss as "Equity in earnings of unconsolidated subsidiaries" on ACM's condensed statement of operations.
+For the Company only condensed financial information, the Company records its investments in its subsidiaries under the equity method of accounting as prescribed in FASB ASC Topic 323, Investment-Equity Method and Joint Ventures.
+The Company's investments in subsidiaries are stated at cost plus its equity interest in undistributed earnings of subsidiaries less impairment loss, if any, since inception, and are presented on the Company's condensed balance sheets as "Investments in unconsolidated subsidiaries" and share of the subsidiaries' income or loss as "Equity in earnings of unconsolidated subsidiaries", on the Company's condensed statement of operations.